CincyPowerShell/CincyPowerShell.github.io/_posts/2017-08-04-Vagrant for the PowerShell Developer.md

 title: 'Cincinnati PowerShell User Group – August Meeting - Vagrant for the PowerShell developer with Alex McFarland'
 ---

-## Cincinnati PowerShell User Group – August Meeting - Vagrant for the PowerShell developer with Alex McFarland
+## August 17th 2017 - Vagrant for the PowerShell developer with Alex McFarland

 ### When: August 17th – 6PM THURSDAY!